 To write a Python script file, You can use any text editing software.
 For that, You just have to save it with the .py extension.
 But, using a Python IDE can make developers’ life a lot easier.
 IDE is a software that provides useful features like hinting code, highlighting and checking syntax, file explorers, etc. to programmers for application development.

-Become a professional Python Programmer with this complete Python Training in Singapore!
+Become a Professional Python Programmer with this complete Python Training in Singapore!

-Some of the popular free Python IDEs are PyCharm, Spyder, Rodeo and Jupyter Notebook.
+Some of the popular free Python IDEs are PyCharm, Spyder, Rodeo, and Jupyter Notebook.
 Jupyter Notebook is one of the best among them.

-It provides us with an easy-to-use, interactive Data Science environment across many programming languages that doesn’t only work as an IDE but also as a presentation or education tool.
+It provides us with an easy-to-use, interactive Data Science environment across many programming languages that doesn’t only work as an IDE but also as a presentation or educational tool.
 This tool is perfect for those who are just starting out with Data Science!

 Installing Anaconda Python and Jupyter Notebook

 Setting up Anaconda Distribution

 Step 1: To install Anaconda Python, just go to https://www.anaconda.com/download/, select the version, and then click on Download